-Demonstrates skill in interpretation of psychological testing data.

-Р Independently and thoroughly integrates testing data with the history of the patient.
+Demo onstrates skill in interpretation of psychological testing data.
+Mid Final P (5) Independently and thoroughly integrates testing data with the history of the patient.
 Explains discrepancies when possible.
 Will select additional measures to address discrepancies as able.
-Will recognize test construction or weakness of a measure as a possible reason for discrepancy. Н With minimal supervision is able to explain outcome of assessment data and how data relate to the patient's history.
+Will recognize test construction or weakness of a measure as a possible reason for discrepancy.
+H (4) With minimal supervision is able to explain outcome of assessment data and how data relate to the patient's history.
 With only routine prompting will be able to discuss and explain any discrepancies between patient's history and testing data.
-Generally recognizes that test construction is a possible explanation for discrepancies. Ι Has working knowledge regarding the interpretation of test data.
+Generally recognizes that test construction is a possible explanation for discrepancies.
+I (3) Has working knowledge regarding the interpretation of test data.
 Is able to recognize significant elevations on scales and, with routine supervision, can interpret testing data in the context of the patient's history and circumstances.
 Supervision often required in explaining any discrepancies between the data, the patient's history, including potential causes for discrepancies such as test construction factors.
-E Is beginning to learn about effective testing data interpretation.
+Is beginning to learn about effective testing data interpretation.
 Struggles with integrating data with the history of the patient.
 Does not recognize significance of elevations of scales or does not recognize discrepancies between the patient's history and the data.
 Does not consistently recognize possible causes of discrepancies, such as test construction factors.
-R Unable to interpret testing data without extensive supervision.
+R (1) Unable to interpret testing data without extensive supervision.
 Does not exhibit a basic understanding of test construction.
 Does not seek to expand knowledge base regarding test interpretation.
 Ignores or resists new readings, new learning to expand knowledge base.
-N/A
+N/A - control of the cont Asses sment Competency Comments: I resea onstrates ability to formulate a useful case conceptualization that draws on theoretical and arch knowledge.
+Collaborates with patient to form appropriate treatment goals, works ard goals systematically.
+Mid Final P (5) Independently produces good case conceptualizations within the chosen theoretical orientation, can also draw insights into cases from other orientations.
+Consistently sets, works toward realistic goals with patients.
+Strong knowledge of research literature regarding preferred orientation. Н (4) Reaches case conceptualization on own, recognizes improvements when pointed out by supervisor.
+Strong working knowledge of research literature regarding preferred orientation.
+Readily identifies emotional issues but occasionally needs supervision for clarification.
+Sets appropriate goals, works toward them with patients.
+With occasional prompting from supervisor, distinguishes realistic and unrealistic goals.
+I (3) Reaches case conceptualization with occasional supervisory assistance.
+Aware of emotional issues when they are stated by the patient, sometimes needs supervision for development of awareness of underlying issues.
+Sometimes needs supervision or consultation to set realistic therapeutic goals with complex patients and to pursue those goals, aside from those presented by patient.
+Good basic knowledge of literature regarding preferred orientation.